imvsr-0609/manufac-assignment/README.md

-# React + TypeScript Application
+# Manufac Assigment Application

-Welcome to the React + TypeScript application!
-This project is built using React and TypeScript.
+Welcome to the Manufac Assigment Application!
+This project is built using React and TypeScript as assignment for Manufac hiring.

 ## Getting Started